 If becoming a CPA is in your near future, you need to know what you need to do in order to sit for the CPA Exam.
 Requirements and procedures vary from state to state, so you’ll need to check with your state board of accountancy before finalizing any plans to become eligible.
 You can also view our listing of State CPA Requirements at the bottom of this page.

 Despite the differences between states, there are several exam eligibility and application consistencies across the board.
-Below, we’ll talk about these consistencies so you can start to prepare yourself to take the CPA Exam.
+Watch this video, or read below to find out about these consistencies so you can start to prepare yourself to take the CPA Exam

 CPA Exam Qualifications